 We use the learners data:

-On the 25th May 2018 the Data Protection Act 1998 will be replaced by the General Data Protection Regulation (GDPR).
+On the 25th May 2018 the Data Protection Act 1998 was replaced by the General Data Protection Regulation (GDPR).
 The condition for processing under the GDPR will be:

 Article 6